djsudduth/keep-it-markdown/EXAMPLES.md

   -m  Move any exported Keep notes to Archive
   -w  Convert pre-formatted markdown note-to-note links to wikilinks
-  -q  Execute exporting or importing in silent mode - output to kim.log -i  Import notes from markdown files WARNING - EXPERIMENTAL!!
+  -q  Execute exporting or importing in silent mode - output to kim.log -i  Import notes from markdown files WARNING - RATE LIMITS!!
   -lb TEXT  Comma delimited labels for import - for use with only with (-i) flag -cd TEXT  Export notes before or after the create date - < or > YYYY-MM-DD
   -ed TEXT  Export notes before or after the edit date - < or > YYYY-MM-DD